Khushbu0304/Stock_Market_Prediction/README.md

 ```
 To RUN the project run StockPredict_Project.py in python
-And to view all the data and a report view the Stock_market Prediction
+And to view all the data and a report view the Stock_Prediction
 ```